-Not only is it a historically rich site on a national level but also, more importantly, for the creation of the fabric of Miami.
+Not only is it a historically rich site on a national level, the Womens Club has contributed to the creation of the fabric of Miami.
 The Miami Woman’s Club was organized in the 1900s, however it was thanks to the donation of land by Henry Flagler that August Geiger was able to build this stunning renaissance revival-themed building in 1925.

 One of the first projects was the creation of a small library which made headway into the establishment of our municipal library system.
 The club has provided countless services for our city for almost 100 years, from being a landmark in aiding the Red Cross during WWI and WWII to housing the Miami Conservatory of Music for a decade.

 This building has seen and has been an integral part of the heart of Miami today, and Klaw Miami is proud to take it to its next chapter.

 Amongst the careful renovations and considered touches we’ve carried out within this historic five-storey building, we pay tribute to the heritage of our space by naming our two private dining rooms The Tuttle Room and The Flagler Room.
 These rooms pay tribute to Julia Tuttle and Henry Flagler, the ‘Mother and Father of Miami.’